WahidX/Plasma-i3_DE/README.md

 # Plasma-i3_DE

-i3 and KDE Plasma

-How to install the i3 window manager on KDE Plasma

-Situation before installation

-    Manjaro KDE Edition, all updates installed
-    KDE plasma
-    KWin

-Installation
+!!
+Hello !!\
+Here I'll be describing how you can setup your Plasma Desktop Environment with i3 as the Window Manager.

+## Screenshots
+...

-Packages
+## Installation Packages

 We're gonna install a couple packages that are required or nice-to-haves on i3.
-This consists of:
+This consists of:\

     i3-gaps, obviously
+    i3-status
     nitrogen
     rofi(optional)
-    morc_menu (not required)
-    i3-status for the status bar of i3

-and their dependencies.
+and their dependencies.\

-Use this command to install all of this
+Use this command to install all of this\

+#### pacman:
-`$ sudo pacman -S i3-gaps nitrogen i3-dmenu-desktop morc_menu i3-status`
+` sudo pacman -Syu i3-gaps nitrogen i3-dmenu-desktop i3-status rofi`

+#### apt:
+` sudo apt-get update && sudo apt-get install i3-gaps nitrogen i3-dmenu-desktop i3-status rofi`

+#### zypper:
+` sudo zypper in i3-gaps nitrogen i3-dmenu-desktop i3-status rofi`

-Configuration
+## Configuration
-Create a new XSession

-Create a new file called plasma-i3.desktop in the /usr/share/xsessions directory as su.
+1. Create a new XSession in /usr/share/xsessions as su.\
+`sudo touch /usr/share/xsessions/plasma-i3.desktop`\
+Now we have to add these into the plasma-i3.desktop file:\
+Using nano you can proceed like:\
+` sudo nano /usr/share/xsessions/plasma-i3.desktop`\
+Now paste these into the file:\
+`[Desktop Entry]\
+Type=XSession\
+Exec=env KDEWM=/usr/bin/i3 /usr/bin/startplasma-x11\
+DesktopNames=KDE\
+Name=Plasma with i3\
+Comment=Plasma with i3`\

+2. The i3 installation could have installed other .desktop files, you can remove them if you'd like.
+Only leave the default plasma.dektop and plasma-i3.desktop in folder if want.

+3. For the config use your existing i3 config or create a new config or use my i3 config using this command. (this also works when you're still in KDE).
+`$ i3-config-wizard`
+i3 config should be located at ~/.config/i3/config, although other locations are possible.

+4. Adding stuff to the i3 config
+To improve compatibility with Plasma, we need to add some lines in the i3 config Or you can copy my i3 config with these patches.
+Add the following lines in your i3 config.
 [1]

-Write the following into /usr/share/xsessions/plasma-i3.desktop:

-[Desktop Entry]
-Type=XSession
-Exec=env KDEWM=/usr/bin/i3 /usr/bin/startplasma-x11
-DesktopNames=KDE
-Name=Plasma with i3
-Comment=Plasma with i3

-The i3 installation could have installed other .desktop files, you can remove them if you'd like.
-I only have the default plasma.dektop and plasma-i3.desktop in my folder.

-For the following use your existing i3 config or create a new config using $ i3-config-wizard (this also works when you're still in KWin).

-Your i3 config should be located at ~/.config/i3/config, although other locations are possible.
-Adding stuff to the i3 config

-To improve compatibility with Plasma, add the following lines in your i3 config.
-[1]

 # Plasma compatibility improvements
 for_window [window_role="pop-up"] floating enable
 for_window [window_role="task_dialog"] floating enable
+`
 for_window [class="yakuake"] floating enable
 for_window [class="systemsettings"] floating enable
 for_window [class="plasmashell"] floating enable;